Welcome to Year 4

 Music

-In Year 4, we learn the Ukulele!!
-Along with Mr Dow teaching, we have a teacher from Bradford Music Service who comes in on a Tuesday to teach our class how to play different songs and introduce us to different types on music.
+We learn to play the ukulele and a teacher from Bradford Music Service comes in on a Tuesday to teach our class how to play different songs and introduce us to a variety of music.

 Science